itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 ## *(4.2) Reuse & Recycle*
 We can easily set up the new table page now that we just worked together on the new reservation page.
 We can quite literally apply the same logic in a new page.
 I made a folder called `tables` and a component called `NewTable.js`.
 I'm not going to go through this step-by-step, but feel free to look at my solution below!
+You'll probably noticed I did some copy and pasting...
 ```javascript
 import React, { useState } from "react";
 import { useHistory } from "react-router-dom";